emacsway/emacsway/en/storm-orm.rst

 It would not oblige you to "reload" objects.
 It makes it easy to replace the mapper, even if you change the relational database to non-relational.

-Imagine that you have created two new objects, one of which refers to another by foreign key.
+Imagine that you have created two new objects, one of which refers to another with foreign key.
 Can you create a link between them before at least one of them is stored in the database and received the primary key?
 Will the value of the foreign key of the associated object be updated when the first object is saved and the primary key is received?